 He found that when the P/E was low say around 10, stocks historically gave a return of 9%, and when the P/E was high (around 25) returns were quite low.
 The only problem with his findings is that it only benefits investors in the long term.
 Shiller showed that there is some predictability in the market but only

 This is similar to the problem of overconfidence that Silver describes.
 When traders have a certain value in mind for some stock and everyone else seems to have a completely different value, that trader is wrong almost every time.
-The problem is that the overconfidence many traders have causes the market to act irrationally.
-Symptoms of an irrational market are below average returns and extreme volatility in the market, things that no trader wants.
+The problem is that the overconfidence of many traders have caused the market to act irrationally.
+Symptoms of an irrational market are below-average returns and extreme volatility in the market, things that no trader wants.

-These poor decisions made by traders lead into Silver’s take on market efficiency.
+These poor decisions made by traders led to Silver’s take on market efficiency.

 He explains that the efficient market hypothesis is